Michigan lawmaker disciplined after sexual harassment probe

 LANSING, Mich.
 (AP) — A Michigan lawmaker was stripped of a committee chairmanship and ordered to undergo training Thursday after the state Senate concluded allegations of sexual harassment lodged by several woman, including a legislator, were credible.

 Republican Sen. Peter Lucido of Macomb County's Shelby Township lost his position leading the Senate Advice and Consent Committee.
-He will continue to chair a separate panel.
+He will continue to chair another panel and co-chair a joint Senate-House committee.

 “We take accusations of inappropriate behavior in the workplace seriously,” said Senate Majority Leader Mike Shirkey, a Clarklake Republican.
 “It is my sincere hope that this experience will serve as motivation for us all to do better and be better in our personal interactions and our public discourse.”